Pocket Piano Review, from the perspective of a pianist.

 A FULL SIZED PIANO KEYBOARD THAT'S TRULY PORTABLE, FOR REAL.

-fully expandable, and runs on intelligent software developed for the
+fully expandable, and runs on intelligent software developed specifically for the

 The sounds are generated via a

-separate iOS app (sold separately), that uses the latest piano sampling
+separate iOS app that's sold separately, that uses the latest in piano sampling

-technology, gathered from some of the finest pianos in the world, such
+technology.
+The company who produces this software has gathered sounds from some of the finest pianos in the world, such

 as the Ravenscroft 275; Fazioli concert grand; Bösendorfer Imperial